What Is The Best Asset for Retirement Investment?

 Funding Your Retirement Investment

 A key part of planning your retirement investment is how you plan on funding it.
-If you require a mortgage, you’ll need a specific buy-to-let product and this can be tricky depending on the age that you’re investing at.
+If you require a mortgage, you’ll need a specific buy-to-let product.
+However, this can be tricky depending on the age that you’re investing.

 In any case, ensuring that you’re budgeting correctly is vital.
 This is where using a budget calculator can be useful in building a long-term strategy and give you ideas of what you need to save to achieve.

-There are a number of tax-related considerations when investing in buy-to-let property for retirement investment.
+There are several tax-related considerations when investing in buy-to-let property for retirement investment.

 Depending on other income streams an investor may have, any profits made on renting out property will be taxed at the appropriate rate.
 If the property is sold, the profit would be subject to capital gains tax.